boryas/replenish/README.md

-Is it possible to thread the needle and design a shell-repl hybrid that gets the best of both worlds: A rich typed environment where you can interactively program and a simple execution environmnent where you can manage running commands.
+Is it possible to thread the needle and design a shell-repl hybrid that gets the best of both worlds: A rich typed environment where you can interactively program and a simple execution environmnent where you can manage running commands?
 The key missing part, in my opinion, is tight integration between the two.
 It is annoying to try to export the artifacts of a REPL session back to the shell you were in.